Responsible Use of College Computers and the Internet @ Saint Mary's College

 Information Technology does not provide assistance for equipment that is personally owned by faculty and staff.

-Information Technology and ResNet do not provide support for handheld (including Android, Blackberry, iOS, and Kindle) devices for students, faculty, and staff.
+Information Technology and ResNet do not provide support for other mobile or handheld (including Android, Blackberry, and Kindle) devices for students, faculty, and staff.

 ResNet will provide assistance to students with their personally-owned computers, but students are required to provide their software and operating system disks upon request.
 ResNet cannot assist with hardware issues, but will confirm hardware problems and direct students to the computer manufacturer or other support provider for assistance.